Skip to main content

 ) # Commit batched, per-step metrics together

-If you exceed these guidelines, W&B will continue to accept your logged data but pages may load more slowly.
+W&B continues to accept your logged data but pages may load more slowly if you exceed guidelines.

 # ✅ recommended